midsbie/code-to-emacs/README.md

 If everything is set up correctly, attempting to edit a component in Unity should now open it in Emacs.

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-All contributions are greatly appreciated.

 ## License

 Distributed under the MIT License.
 See LICENSE for more information.